Nenkai/GBFRDataTools/README.md

 ## Research Notes

-* Currently, `280519` of `292193` (96%) game paths are known.
+* Currently, `301158` of `308520` (97.6%) game paths are known (v1.2.1)
 * It is possible to run the game fully unpacked by removing `data.i`, however all game files need to be extracted in a `data` folder - requires the majority of game paths mapped out which is not the case yet.
 * `data.i` among other file formats such as models uses FlatBuffers (Cy's internal handler is named FlatArk).
-It is fully understood and documented in [IndexFile.fbs](https://github.com/Nenkai/GBFRDataTools/blob/master/GBFRDataTools/Entities/IndexFile.fbs).
+It is fully understood and documented in [IndexFile.fbs](https://github.com/Nenkai/GBFRDataTools/blob/master/GBFRDataTools.FlatBuffers/IndexFile.fbs).
 * Data/Archive file #2 is hardcoded not to be read from.
 It is only used on console versions.
 * All `.xxxb` files are UI declarations with names hashed.
 Many can be recovered from the internal reflection system (specifically `<type>::createAttr::ObjectTypeBuilder::vftable` uses), but not all properties are present.
 Basically every `.prfb` file will use an unique UI component that needs to be supported.
 Refer to [these files](https://github.com/Nenkai/GBFRDataTools/tree/master/GBFRDataTools.Core/UI).